bhriv/Initializr-Grunt-Sass-Compass/README.md

 Install Compass in Directory
 -------------

-1. In terminal type: compass install
+1. In terminal type: compass init
 2. Verify you see a config.rb file in the root directory
 3. In config.rb rename the directory paths to: css_dir = "public/assets/css"